 According to a study including elite college athletes (none of whom had had the stress of pregnancy and childbirth on their pelvic floor), the most common sports where urinary leakage occurred were gymnastics (67%), basketball (66%), tennis (50%), field hockey (42%), track (20%), and swimming (10%).
 It is amazing to consider that two-thirds of the athletes participating in gymnastics and basketball have to deal with bladder control symptoms.
 Of this group, less than 5% had ever talked about their urine loss problem with a coach, trainer, nurse, physician, or family member.
 They felt embarrassment, anxiety and fear over their symptoms.
 Of these women, 42% reported that they leaked urine during regular non-sport activities of daily life.

 Few women have had training in the development of the muscles in the pelvic floor.
-These muscles provide support for the bladder and urethra to prevent the leakage of urine.
+These muscles provide support for the bladder and urethra to prevent urine from leaking.
 Many can benefit from pelvic floor re-education.
-Pelvic floor re-education requires an exercise protocol that includes muscle specificity and overload just like any other strength training program.
-Individuals are not shy about seeking help when instruction in a strength training program is needed for their quadriceps though pelvic floor instruction is somehow embarrassing and “taboo”.
-Many women are not able to identify the correct muscle for contraction, thus they see no results and comment “I tried those exercises and they didn’t work.”
-With specific instruction and for some the use of biofeedback effective training can make a significant change in the quality of your exercise or competition experience.
+Pelvic floor re-education requires an exercise program that includes muscle specificity and overload.
+This is just like any other strength training program.
+People are not shy about seeking help when instruction in a strength training program for their quadriceps.
+However, pelvic floor instruction is somehow embarrassing and “taboo.”
+Many women cannot identify the correct muscle for contraction.
+So, they see no results and say, “I tried those exercises and they didn’t work.”
+With specific instruction and, for some, the use of biofeedback, effective training can make a big change in the quality of your exercise or competition experience.

-Laura Cooper, DPT and Brittany Jones, DPT have specific training in treating exercise incontinence as well as many other women’s health issues including pelvic pain and pre/post partum issues.
+Laura Cooper, DPT and Brittany Jones, DPT have specific training in treating exercise incontinence as well as many other women’s health issues including pelvic pain and pre- and postpartum issues.